 How do you contribute to a better world?
 What role did studying in Wageningen have to achieve this?

 "In my current job as grass breeding for Barenbrug we are putting a lot of emphasis on creating varieties that will produce the same yield with less input or that are more drought stress-resilient.
 Grass is a major crop worldwide and is (or should be) the main source of feed for dairy and meat cows.
 It is an incredibly efficient and highly nutritious crop.
 Even in the Netherlands, where land prices are at a premium, over 60% of agricultural land is grassland.

 Considering the huge importance of grass (also in urban green spaces and recreational purposes), I think that by improving our grass varieties in these aspects we can have an impact on the world.
 The funny thing is that when I think back on my studies, the way I set up nitrogen-use efficiency experiments and drought experiments relates back directly to what I learned in Wageningen."

 How did studying in Wageningen helped you overcome the challenges that you have encountered in your previous and/or current job?

 "I think in many ways my education and PhD at Wageningen prepared me well for the challenges I face in my job.
-During my PhD, I spend a lot of time setting up experiments, organizing data, analysing it in different ways, doing statistical checks and those are key abilities you have to master as a breeder.
+During my PhD, I spend a lot of time setting up experiments, organizing data, analyzing it in different ways and doing statistical checks.
+Those are key abilities you have to master as a breeder.

 Some other things are maybe more coincidental, wherein my PhD I worked a lot with NIRS technology and one of the first big investments I did as manager of the research station in my current job is to buy a new NIRS machine.
 However, in a lot of ways, each job will come with its own particular set of challenges and not all can be prepared for during your education.
 You will just have to learn on the job.
 A good company will give you that trust and the room and opportunity to do so."